Senso-ji Under the Starry Sky – Serenity and Solemnity at Midnight

-On the night of August 14th, 2025, at 11:30 PM, as Tokyo’s evening deepened, I stepped into a completely different Senso-ji from its daytime self.
-The Kaminarimon Gate and Kobunacho had already turned off their lights, but the clear night sky remained bright enough for me to capture this rare tranquility with my wide-aperture lens.
+On August 14th, 2025, at 11:30 PM, as Tokyo’s night deepened, I made a special trip to Senso-ji to capture its completely different face from daytime.
+The lights at Kaminarimon Gate and Kobunacho had already been turned off, but the clear night sky remained bright enough for me to record this rare tranquility with my wide-aperture lens.

-In stark contrast to the swarming crowds during the day, only a few visitors wandered through at this hour.
-What surprised me was that even approaching midnight, travelers still lingered here, as if drawn by this sacred atmosphere.
+The bustling daytime crowds were gone.
+Only about a dozen visitors wandered around at this hour.
+What surprised me was that even approaching midnight, travelers still lingered here, as if drawn by this peaceful atmosphere.

 Nakamise Shopping Street